Atiehmerikh/NeuroErgo/README.md

 Then, by reading them, train the super model.

 Also, if you need to modfiy the topology or data ranges for each netwrok, you can find a function with the name format of `<body_part_name>_learning_model` and `<body_part_name>_learning_ranges`, respectively, in the `./main.py` file.
-For the supper model, combining the networks is done by `create_super_model` function.
+For the super model, combining the networks is done by `create_super_model` function.

 ## Usage
 For using pre-trained models, you can loda the specified model under the data folder (in root folder).
 To load models, you can use the following command: